Site of English Town ★ CCC Camp Mt. Madonna

 Today, Santa Clara County continues to be at the forefront of technological advancements, with numerous tech companies, research institutions, and startups calling the region home.
 Despite the modernization and urban development, the county still retains its natural beauty, with its diverse landscapes, such as the Santa Cruz Mountains and the picturesque coastline, providing a backdrop to its ever-evolving history.

-This timeline provides a condensed summary of the historical journey of Santa Clara County, California.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Santa Clara County, California.